Nick's Forex Blog

 The more candles that are engulfed by the master candle the more confident I am that a break of the support or resistance will make me pips.
 So usually if there are 7+ candles engulfed I will raise my target to 60 pips.
 If there are 10 or more candles engulfed I might raise my target to 100 pips.

-As always, targets are dependant on market conditions and are assessed based on what I see on my chart, at the time of the trade.
+As always, targets are dependent on market conditions and are assessed based on what I see on my chart, at the time of the trade.
 There is no one size fits all in terms of targets.
 For example, there could be 15 candles engulfed by the master candle but we could be in a low volatility market so I will only target 30 pips.

 Summary